 Module number Module name Responsible lecturer INF- VERT2 Advanced Artificial Intelligence Dr. Bjoern Andres bjoern.andres@tu-dresden.de Contents and qualification objectives The students are able to specify intelligent systems by means of formal methods, procedures and algorithms, they can prove properties of intelligent systems by means of formal methods, procedures and algorithms and they can introduce the used formal methods, procedures and algorithms into further applications.
 The contents of the module are as chosen by the students: Knowledge representation and inference, computational logic, pattern recognition and computer vision as well as bioinformatics.
 Teaching and learning methods The module includes courses in the amount of in total 10 SWS (semester weeks) and the self-study.
 At least 4 SWS lectures and 2 SWS exercises are to be selected from the INF-VERT2 catalogue of the Faculty of Computer Science.
 4 SWS lectures, exercises, seminars and internships listed in the catalogue are to be freely selected.
 Some courses in this module may be offered in English.
 The catalogue will be announced as usual at the Faculty of Computer Science, at the beginning of each semester, including the language of the courses.
 Prerequisites for participation Competences acquired in the module INF-BAS2 Artificial Intelligence, or equivalent.
 Literature: Russel S. and Norvig, P.: Artificial Intelligence: A Modern Approach, Prentice Hall, 2009.
 Usability In the Master's programme in Computer Science, the module is one of seven compulsory elective advanced modules of which one must be chosen, and one of seven compulsory elective advanced modules of which one must be chosen in the Diploma programme in Computer Science.
-Requirements for the awarding of credit points The credit points are awarded if the module examination is passed.
-The module examination consists of an oral examination performance with a duration of 40 minutes.
-At the student's request, the oral examination may be conducted in English.
-Credit points and grades The module allows for the earning grade corresponds to the grade o ·
+Requirements for the awarding of credit points The credit points are awarded if the passed.
+The module examination performance with a duration of 40 request, the oral examination may consists of an oral examination O minutes.
+At the student's Credit points and grades The module allows for the earning grade corresponds to the grade o ·